Image: ShutterStock

 3. How can we show respect and cultural sensitivity when encountering difficult names in different contexts?

-When encountering difficult-to-pronounce names, it is essential to ask for the correct pronunciations, not make assumptions, be willing to learn, and keep an open mind to ensure that one does not disrespect the culture and language.
+When encountering difficult-to-pronounce names, it is essential to ask for the correct pronunciations, not make assumptions, be willing to learn about their origins, and keep an open mind about their unique elements to ensure that one does not disrespect the culture and language.

-If you are struggling to find a name for your baby that will make heads turn and keep everyone guessing, you can try some hard names to pronounce.
+If you are looking through lists of unique baby names to find a name for your baby that will make heads turn and keep everyone guessing, you can try some hard names to pronounce.
 Although a bit of a tongue twister, these names have historical and beautiful meanings that make them all the more special.
 From Irish to Native American ones, we have included a variety of hard names to pronounce to make your baby stand out in the crowd.
 So go ahead and choose one for your baby that they are sure to boast about.

 Infographic: Hard To Pronounce Baby Names